Roles and responsibilities

 - provide information, education and training in relation to standards for community services and complaint handling in community services, and promote access to advocacy support to enable consumer participation in decision about the services they receive.

-Since 2015 FACS and the NSW Ombudsman have used an Integrated Governance Framework (IGF) to track FACS progress towards implementing systemic reforms and addressing discrete practice issues identified through the Ombudsman’s work.
+Since 2015 DCJ and the NSW Ombudsman have used an Integrated Governance Framework (IGF) to track DCJ progress towards implementing systemic reforms and addressing discrete practice issues identified through the Ombudsman’s work.
 Over 25 discrete issues have since been addressed, with work continuing on a further 13 issues.
-To promote awareness of this work, FACS and the Ombudsman have agreed to issue an annual report card outlining:
+To promote awareness of this work, DCJ and the Ombudsman have agreed to issue an annual report card outlining:

 - key achievements